JessMog/Power-Line-Fault-Classification/README.md

 ## Business Success Criteria
 - Detecting  power faults and ways to restore it before a blackout happens and affects consumers in homes or offices.
-Find ways to reduce restoration costs.
+-Find ways to reduce restoration costs.
 Providing a good model with an accuracy of 90-95%.